TIBHannover/edu-sharing-box/ansible/roles/edu-sharing-splash/documentation/README.md

 - `main.yml`: The main task or entry task for ansible.
 - `install.yml`: Install and run splash.
-- `register_apache`: Register the edu-sharing-splash, so we can access from outside.
+- `register_apache`: Register the edu-sharing-shibboleth, so we can access from outside.
 - `register_splash`: Register splash into edu-sharing.
 - `unregister`: Rollback the configuration, if the `enable_edu_connector` is false or not defined.